 Remarkably varied in their scope and lucidly written for a general reader, these selected essays not only provide us with perceptive commentary and acute critical judgment, they also give a unique personal insight into some of the greatest creative minds of the modern era.
 This book is a must-read for all lovers of modernism and post-war paintingin particular.

 Michael Peppiatt is a well-known writer and curator, who began his career as an art critic in London and Paris in the 1960s.
-His previous books include Francis Bacon: Anatomy of an Enigma and Francis Bacon: Studies for a Portrait.
-He was guest curator of the Royal Academy of Arts’ exhibition “Francis Bacon: Man and Beast” (London, 2022).
+Described by the Art Newspaper as “the best art writer of his generation,” his previous books include Francis Bacon: Anatomy of an Enigma and Francis Bacon: Studies for a Portrait.
+He was guest curator of the Royal Academy of Arts’ 2022 exhibition “Francis Bacon: Man and Beast.”